ToeFungi/cheers-to-you/README.md

 ## Installing

 Run `bower install` to install the necessary dependencies and use `polymer serve` from the project's root directory.
+Note that this is a web hosted version and the application isn't designed for this.
+It's designed to be wrapped with Cordova and turned into an APK.

 ### Versioning